yaal-coop/canaille/doc/tutorial/install.rst

 Here is an example of how you can run Canaille with Docker Compose to fix those issues.
 Please note that you should adapt each of these steps to your situation.

 #.
-First, generate a configuration file that you can then modify:
+First, generate a configuration file that you can then modify.

    .. code-block:: console
        :caption: Initialize a default configuration file

        docker run -it --entrypoint canaille yaalcoop/canaille:latest config dump > canaille.toml

 #.
-Create a `docker-compose.yml` which mounts your configuration file:
+Create a `docker-compose.yml` which mounts your configuration file.

    .. code-block:: yaml
        :caption: `docker-compose.yml` example